Bifurcation control for a ship maneuvering model with nonsmooth nonlinearities: Model Equations and Background

-Here the thruster acts on the hull at longitudinal position $x_T$ relative to the length $\L$ and exerts a force in direction $\eta$ of amplitude given by the propeller force $\XT$.
-As the default position we take that of the rudder in the HTC, namely $x_T=-(0.5+\frac{x_B}{100})\L=-0.49429\L$, with $x_B=-0.571$ being the longitudinal center of gravity with respect to midship in percent of length; note that $x_T$ is measured from the midship towards the front, so its natural domain is $[-0.5\L,0.5\L]$.
+The thruster acts on the hull at a longitudinal position $\bar{x}_T\in[-\frac 1 2\L,\frac 1 2\L]$, measured from the midship of the marine craft towards the front, and exerts a {\black propulsion} force in {\black the steering} direction $\eta$ of amplitude given by the propeller force $\XT$; {\black see Fig. \ref{Ship_xT}. {\black This is similar to the rudder force in \cite{STC2007}, where $\XT$ is constant while we will consider nonlinear $\XT$.} The variable $\eta$ represents the rudder angle and is an external input, which will be assumed to obey a specific control law design.}